DotaPie/Cat-Monitoring/README.md

 - CPU: process consumes around 15% of the CPU while idling in detection
   - this increases to 30% when previewing the video streams from both cams
 - GPU: not needed
-- Camera: any USB camera/-s (or any video stream really, that is accepted by python opencv library)
+- Camera: any USB camera/-s (or any video stream that is accepted by opencv python library)

 ## OS requirements:
 - debian based linux